marcosbarbero/beautiful-jekyll/_posts/2018-02-17-multiple-mongodb-connectors-spring-boot-en.md

 To connect to two different mongo server it's required to override all these classes and their behaviors.

 ### Disabling Spring Boot AutoConfig
-To be able to create multiple `MongoTemplate` objects it's necessary to disable the Sring Boot autoconfig for mongodb.
+To be able to create multiple `MongoTemplate` objects it's necessary to disable the Spring Boot autoconfig for mongodb.
 It can be achieved just by adding the following property in the `application.yml` file.

 ```yml